 The hem features a single pull cinch cord that can be yanked on it you need to lock in heat or block out cold when the temperatures plummet.
 We also like the headphone jack that attaches to the interior of the chest pocket…a perfect place to stash a phone and pump up the tunes!

 Overall, this jacket is pretty comfortable and cozy with many cool features to keep you going through colder days of the season.
-Our only caveat is that the space in the arms is a bit limited and the fabric is a little stiffer than other mobile-construction jackets.
+Our only caveat is that the space in the arms is a bit limited, and the fabric is a little stiffer than other mobile-construction jackets.
 This makes layering overtop of bulkier or grabbier layers a little bit challenging.

 The mobile face fabric provides a great level of breathability.
 While warmth is packed away into a thinner layer, this thinness also elicits the opportunity to off-load heat through the fabric.
-While this is sufficient for say, climbing or hiking, it's not as breathable as other jackets with this construction like our Top Pick for Breathability, the Outdoor Research Ascendant.
+While this is sufficient for say, climbing, or hiking, it's not as breathable as other jackets with this construction like our Top Pick for Breathability, the Outdoor Research Ascendant.
 It also doesn't have any vents on the jacket aside from just its zippers and pockets.

 Style & Fit

 This jacket is well-fitted and super stylish!
 It features a simple yet flattering stitching pattern in the front and back.
-The cut of the jacket is hourglass-like offering a feminine and flattering appeal.
+The cut of the jacket is hourglass-like, offering a feminine and flattering appeal.
 Sizing is on point, with a little extra in the fabrics for each size (perfect for layering)!
 The arms and torso are not super long and is perfect for our medium-limbed testers.
 If you have a longer torso, you might find the cut to be a little short, but it's worth trying to see if it works for you.

 The Outdoor Research Refuge has stepped up its game by designing a mobile-face jacket that offers flexibility, breathability, and stand-out weather protection.
 Its cute design will have you going from the slopes to the chalet and out on the town.
 It fits the niche of providing a wonderful balance of weather protection and breathability.
 Keeping you protected when the winds howl and you don't want to sweat too much.
-Take it home for a decent price.
+Take it home for a reasonable price.